 Broccoli Organic Sprouts

 Homegrown sprouts are a healthy addition to any salad or sandwich year-round.
+Easy to grow in a mason jar or our handy sprouter.
 Per capita consumption of broccoli has taken great leaps in the past decade after several scientific studies indicated that broccoli contains high levels of glucosinolates.
 This compound is known to stimulate the body's natural defences that reduce the risk of cancer.
 Broccoli is also low in saturated fat and sodium and is a good source of vitamins A & C, calcium, potassium, folate, iron and dietary fiber.
 Approx. 300 seeds/gram.

 Distribute evenly a very thin layer of seed.
 The seeds will swell and require a lot of space.
 Approximately one tablespoon of small seed and two tablespoons of larger seed is enough for the Victorio Sprouter.
 For proper germination, seeds should remain wet, but not submerged in water.
 The Victorio Sprouting Kit is designed to retain a small amount of water, just the right amount.
 Rinse the seeds once or twice each day for best results.